woylie/flop/README.md

 # etc.
 ```

-See the [docs](https://hexdocs.pm/flop/readme.html) for more information.
+See the [docs](https://hexdocs.pm/flop/readme.html) for more detailed
+information.

 ## Flop Phoenix

-[Flop Phoenix](https://hex.pm/packages/flop_phoenix) is a companion library that defines view helpers for use in Phoenix templates.
+[Flop Phoenix](https://hex.pm/packages/flop_phoenix) is a companion library that
+defines view helpers for use in Phoenix templates.